elunna/hackem/hackem_changelog.md

 - [x] Replaced Iron Ball of Liberation with Iron Spoon of Liberation
 - [x] Convicts cannot buy services if banned from a shop.
 - [x] Added secret doors to some of the cells on the quest home level, and around the level, so it's easier to navigate.
-- [x] Convicts start with a spoon.
+- [x] Convicts start with a spoon (which uses knife skill).
+Convicts get backstab bonuses (similar to Rogue) when wielding a spoon.
+- [x] Town watchguards will get angry if they witness a convict on the loose - however, now you can wear a blindfold or towel (or be polymorphed) to disguise yourself.
+- [x] For balance, vampiric convicts do not start on the edge of hunger - they get a little head start and start on the verge of satiated instead.

 #### Infidel